pabodaR/Visual-Interactions-Power-BI/README.md

-# Power BI Visual Interactions Demo
+# Power BI Visual Interactions

 This repository contains the Power BI report and dataset used in the blog post
 **“Power BI Visual Interactions Explained – A Quick Guide to Filter, Highlight, and None”**.